Far from Men: Plot

 The events of the movie take place in French Colonial Algeria, on the eve of its war for independence in 1954.
 Daru, a French school-teacher goes about his day teaching geography to the Algerian children from nearby villages, playing with them, and giving grain to their families.
-One of Daru's acquaintances show up to his isolated schoolhouse to warn him about rising tensions between the Algerian resistance and the French regime.
+One of Daru's acquaintances shows up to his isolated schoolhouse to warn him about rising tensions between the Algerian resistance and the French regime.

 The following morning, Balducci, a French gendarme and friend to Daru, brings an Arab prisoner (who we find out is called Mohamed later on) to Daru's schoolhouse.
 Balducci informs Daru that he must take this prisoner to the nearby town, Tinguit, and hand him over to the police department over there.
-He claims that he is unable to due to there being a lack of forces to prevent a potential uprising in the town of El Ameur.
+He claims that he is unable to, due to there being a lack of forces to prevent a potential uprising in the town of El Ameur.
 Daru is displeased with the orders being given to him and outright refuses to comply.
 Despite Mohamed having killed his cousin over the theft of grain, Daru insists that it is out of the question for him to take the man to the authorities as they will most probably sentence him to death without much deliberation.
 Balducci, frustrated, tells Daru that French authorities already have an eye on him due to his friendliness with the locals.
 He then starts his trip back to El Ameur, leaving the prisoner and his fate in the hands of Daru.

 After sharing a meal together, Daru sets up a bed for Mohamed, ensuring he is treated like a regular guest.
 At night, Mohamed falls sick prompting Daru to tend to him.
 This helps ease the tension and grow trust between the two men.
 The next morning, Daru is suddenly faced by a group of men in horses demanding he hand over their cousin.
 The situation quickly escalates and Daru is forced to use a firearm to fend them off.
 After shooting one of their horses, the men disperse and flee whilst promising revenge.
 After the situation cools down, Daru heatedly confronts Mohamed, blaming him for the events that had just taken place.
 Mohamed in turn asks Daru to take him to the authorities in Tinguit, to which Daru responds to by telling him to go by himself.
 Mohamed reluctantly goes through with this, only to be met by Daru quickly having a change of heart and agreeing to take the trip with him.